Bruno Angoletta

 Bruno Angoletta (7 September 1889 - 7 January 1954) was an Italian illustrator, cartoonist and painter.

 Angoletta was born in Belluno, from Orlando, a lawyer, and Francesca Bettio.
 For some years he studied law in Padua, but later abandoned his studies to entirely focusing into drawing and painting as an autodidact.
-In late 1900s he started a collaboration as an illustrator with the satirical weekly magazine L'Asino, then he moved to Rome where he also began to collaborate with the magazine La tribuna illustrata.
+In the late 1900s, he started a collaboration as an illustrator with the satirical weekly magazine L'Asino, then he moved to Rome, where he also began to collaborate with the magazine La tribuna illustrata.